Ubud: What to See, Top Attractions & an Itinerary

 Waterfalls, Jungle and Swings

-Around Ubud, ravines with waterfalls and jungle above the Ayung River hold most of the active attractions.
+Around Ubud, ravines with waterfalls and jungle above the Ayung River hold most of the region's active attractions.

 Tegenungan Waterfall — a big waterfall half an hour south of Ubud, with photo decks and a swim at the base.